cantonioupao/cervical_cancer_detection/README.md

   │   └── im_Superficial-Intermediate
   └── models
   ```
-3. Install the "fastai" library and all its dependencies, as well as the torch library(pytorch project).
+3. Install the "fastai" library and all its dependencies, as well as the torch library(pytorch project)

 4. To train the ResNet50 pretrained network on the SiPakMed dataset use the "R50.py".
 Initially specificy in the file, the path to the SiPakMed (Formatted) dataset---->"path_folder".
-Then choose appropriate hyperparameters (Epoch = 50 , Batch = 10 , Learning rate = 0.01) and start training.
+Then choose appropriate hyperparameters (Epoch = 50 , Batch = 10 , Learning rate = 0.01) and start training

-5. After training is completed the model weights are saved and the whole model is exported.You can specify beforehand in the "R50.py", the path to the storage location to which you want the model weights(.pth) and the whole model(.pkl) to be saved
+5. After training is completed the model weights are saved and the whole model is exported.
+You can specify beforehand in the "R50.py", the path to the storage location to which you want the model weights(.pth) and the whole model(.pkl) to be saved

-6. In case you have trained your model up to a certain checkpoint and you save it, you can reload the model weigths by specifying path to the model weights file(.pth)  ---> "model_path" variable in "R50.py"
+6. In case you have trained your model up to a certain checkpoint and saved it, you can reload the model weigths by specifying the path to the model weights file(.pth)  ---> "model_path" variable in "R50.py"

-7. After completing a simple training of the SiPakMed (Formatted) dataset, the results can be further analyzed with the aid of an inference file "Inference_FastAI.py".
+7. After completing a simple training on the SiPakMed (Formatted) dataset, the results can be further analyzed with the aid of an inference file "Inference_FastAI.py".
 The inference file will load the model pickle file (.pkl) and will perform classification on any given dataset.
-It will predict any sample cell microscopic image.
+It will predict any sample microscopic cell image.
 The inference file, is set up to evaluate the performance of the model on the testing dataset from the SiPakMed.
 However it can be carried out on any set of images or single image.The user needs to specify the "test_dataset_path" and the "model_path" with paths to where the testset and the model file are respectively.
 The following screenshot shows the output from an inference file.<table style="border:0px">
    <tr>
        <td><img src="pics/screenshotTTLinference.jpg" frame=void rules=none></td>
    </tr>